 Dallas had an interesting case with Jack Ewing, played by Dack Rambo.
 He was brought in near the end of season 7 to replace the departing Patrick Duffy.
 He had a major role in the All Just a Dream season 8.
 When Duffy returned for season 9, the character was no longer needed and Put on a Bus with very little time having passed in show, while two years of real time had passed.

 Something similar happened with Anna, Dean's second would-be love interest.
 She wasn't really disliked by the fans -Well, other than the shippers, of course- but she had the unfortunate luck of being introduced a few episodes after Castiel.
 The original idea was that Castiel would be Killed Off for Real after only a few episodes of screentime, and then Anna would take his place as Dean's angel guide.
 However, by the time Anna made her first appearance Castiel was already so loved by the fans that the writers didn't dare get rid of him.
 Instead, they decided to make him a major character and expand his role in the series, and this meant a lot of material originally intended for Anna went to Castiel instead.
-Initially they tried to keep Anna around too, but this didn't work too well, so eventually they decided to write her out by having her randomly turn evil and try to kill Sam and Dean.
+Initially they tried to keep Anna around too, but this didn't work too well, so eventually they decided to write her out by having her randomly turn evil and try to kill Sam.

 Julia Duffy replaced Delta Burke for the 6th season of Designing Women as the Sugarbaker's prissy cousin, Allison.
 The character was very poorly received and was gone by the 7th season premiere.
 Creator Susan Bloodworth-Thomason blamed herself and the writers for not creating a more multi-dimensional character for Duffy to play.
 Jan Hooks was more successful as Jean Smart's replacement and was kept around for the final season.

-Uncle Max in Calvin And Hobbes, who had a brief storyline and then left the strip permanently, partly because Max did not bring out any new sides of Calvin, thus making the character redundant, and also because Bill Watterson found it too awkward to write dialogue in which he never called Calvin's parentsby their names.
+Uncle Max in Calvin and Hobbes, who had a brief storyline and then left the strip permanently, partly because Max did not bring out any new sides of Calvin, thus making the character redundant, and also because Bill Watterson found it too awkward to write dialogue in which he never called Calvin's parentsby their names.

 Somewhat prophetically, in 1973 a character named Poochie debuted in Peanuts.
 She was a little girl who used to live in the neighborhood, who supposedly was the first to refer to Charlie Brown by his full name and who almost adopted Snoopy before choosing another dog.
 After appearing in a few Sunday strips, she disappeared without a trace.